robertmcleod2/energy-usage-anomaly-detection-assistant/README.md

 pip install -r requirements_dev.txt
 ```

+4. Set up your local environment variables.
+Create a `.env` file in the root directory of the project, following the template in the .env_template file.
+The streamlit password can be set to any value.
+The `OPENAI_API_KEY` can be obtained from [OpenAI](https://platform.openai.com/api-keys), or reach out to Robert Mcleod for the key.

-4. Run the streamlit application
+5. Run the streamlit application

 ```bash
 streamlit run src/app.py